Samsung/tizen-docs/docs/guides/native/device/runtime-n.md

 You can get runtime information on running applications.

-For example, to get the memory usage information for each application:
+To get information on, for example, the memory usage for each application:

 ```
 void